logisim-evolution/logisim-evolution/docs/docs.md

 In the meantime, people from a group of Swiss higher education institutions ([Haute École Spécialisée Bernoise](http://www.bfh.ch)
-, [Haute École du paysage, d'ingénierie et d'architecture de Genève](http://hepia.hesge.ch), and [Haute École d'Ingénierie et de Gestion du Canton de Vaud](http://www.heig-vd.ch)) started developing a version of Logisim that fitted their courses by integrating several new tools, e.g., a chronogram, the possibility to test the schematics directly on an electronic board, TCL/TK consoles, …
+, [Haute École du paysage, d'ingénierie et d'architecture de Genève](http://hepia.hesge.ch), and [Haute École d'Ingénierie et de Gestion du Canton de Vaud](http://www.heig-vd.ch)) started developing a version of Logisim that fit their courses by integrating several new tools, e.g., a chronogram, the possibility to test the schematics directly on an electronic board, TCL/TK consoles, …

 We have decided to release this new Logisim version under the name `Logisim-evolution` to highlight the large number of changes that were made.

-**We actively seek the contribution of the community!**
+**We actively seek the [contributions](developers.md#how-to-contribute) of the community!**

 ## External reads ##